rnagabhyrava/plex-playlist-sync/README.md

   *  Example: https://www.deezer.com/us/playlist/1313621735 - Here 1313621735 is the playlist ID

 ## Docker Setup
 You need either docker or docker with docker-compose to run this.
+Configure the parameters as needed.
+Plex URL and TOKEN are mandatory and either one of the Optinal (1,2,3) fields are required.

 ### Docker Run (Untested)